Ischaemic Heart Disease

 What are the symptoms of Ischaemic heart disease?

-Chest pain, shortness of breath, fatigue, and pain in arms, back, or jaw.
+May include chest pain, shortness of breath, fatigue, and pain or weakness in the arms or legs.

 How is Ischaemic heart disease diagnosed?